 Top Japan Destinations

-The three top places to visit in Japan are Tokyo, Kyoto and Osaka.
-If you’re not keen to travel on your own, there are many tour agencies that provide tours to these three cities.
-However, it is exceptionally easy to travel around Japan via high-speed train, so organizing your own trip is recommended.
+If you’re not keen to travel on your own, there are many tour agencies that provide tours to these cities.
+However, it is very easy to travel around Japan via high-speed Shinkansen bullet train, so organizing your own trip isn’t out of the question.

 - Seeing the temples in Kyoto, including the famous orange gates of Fushimi Inari Shrine and Kinkaku-ji Temple (Golden Temple).